jcspascua/hello-world/README.md

 I like eating more than working out.
 I like kissing.
 I like how I am randomly making I like sentences.
+I like how this is all in markdown.